makrai/notes/scheidwasser-clow2110-multiling-speech-emo-bench.md

 * relies on comparing two augmented versions of a single sample
   * Instead of assessing the temporal proximity of two different audio segments
   * each version is respectively fed to an online network and a target network
-    * both networks composed of an encoder and a projection block, the
+    * both networks composed of an encoder and a projection block
     * online network includes a prediction layer which aims at predicting the projected representation of the second augmented view
 * Thus, BYOL (and BYOL-A) learns a representation by negating the random data